 About

-I am an independent evaluation specialist with over 20 years of experience in peacebuilding, conflict prevention, development, and humanitarian assistance.
+I am an independent evaluation and research consultant with over 20 years of experience in peacebuilding, conflict prevention, international development, and humanitarian assistance.

 Whether in classrooms or in the field, I view evaluation as a shared learning process — one that strengthens insight, confidence, and meaningful engagement among practitioners working for change.

-I work with practitioners, organizations, and institutions navigating diverse and evolving contexts, supporting them to learn from evidence and work with greater clarity, intention, and sustainability.
+I work with practitioners, organizations, and institutions navigating complex and diverse environments, supporting them to learn from evidence and operate with greater clarity, intention, and sustainability.

 Approach & Perspective